Viewing user accounts and roles

 Clicking on a user's name shows all the user's current roles.
 Trials which are administered by the logged-in user are clickable and show more detail on roles.
 Alternatively, clicking on a user's role in the trial-specific user list shows all their roles in the trial.
 New roles can be added from this page and existing roles edited

-Viewing roles in a trial
+Viewing roles for a user in a trial

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.